connxio/docs/versioned_docs/version-2.1.1/integrations/adapters/inbound/event-grid.md

 At this point in time we only support the Blob Storage for Event Grid.
 Adding new options is possible, please contact us if you need other options.
 <br />
 <br />
-If you're integration experiences peak traffic of several thousand messages per second, we recommend using a <a href="/integrations/adapters/inbound/service-bus">queue system</a> instead.
+If you're integration experiences peak traffic of several thousand messages per second, we recommend using a [queue system](./service-bus.md) instead.
 </p>
 </details>